lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 First part demonstrates how to plot the celestial posiition on the sky of a single well-observed Solar system object as a funtion of time.
 First, it identifies a few well-observed Solar system objects, and selects one for further study.
 The object, with the ``ssObjectId`` of ``-735085100561880491`` happens to have many (about 14,000) observations.
+(Please don't be alarmed by the negative value of ``ssObjectId`` - this is a non-fatal bug, will be fixed in future releases.)
 The second part illustrates how to extract the apparent magnitude of object as a function of time (the light curve).
-(Please don't be alarmed by the negative value of ``ssObjectId`` - this is a non-fatal bug, will be fixed in future releases.)
+The third part of the tutorial uses an ADQL query to join two tables, allowing, among others, to plot other quantities contained in more than one table.

 This tutorial assumes the successful completion of the beginner-level Portal tutorial 01 (prepared for the Data Previews 02), and uses the
 Astronomy Data Query Language (ADQL), which is similar to SQL (Structured Query Language).